ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 When not present, the value of sprop-max-don-diff is inferred to be equal to 0.

-Encoding considerations:

-This media type is framed and binary; see Section 4.8 in {{RFC6838}}.

-Security considerations:

-Please see {{Security-considerations}}.

-Interoperability considerations: N/A

-Published specification:

-Applications that use this media type: N/A

-Additional information: N/A

-Person & email address to contact for further information:

-Intended usage: COMMON

-Restrictions on usage: N/A

-Author: See Authors' Addresses section of this memo.

-Change controller: IETF Payload working group delegated from the IESG.

-Provisional registration? (standards tree only): No

-# Congestion Control Considerations
+# Congestion control considerations

-This section is to describe the possibility to vary the bitrate as a response to congestion.
-Below is also a proposal for an initial text that reference RTP and profiles definition of congestion control.

 Congestion control for RTP SHALL be used in accordance with {{RFC3550}}, and with any applicable RTP profile: e.g., {{RFC3551}}.
 An additional requirement if best-effort service is being used is users of this payload format MUST monitor packet loss to ensure that the packet loss rate is within acceptable parameters.

+Simple bitrate adaptation for congestion control can be achieved when real-time coding is used for V3C video components, where quality parameter can be adaptively tuned.
+Video coding specifications MAY define further adaptation techniques.

 Circuit Breakers {{RFC8083}} is an update to RTP {{RFC3550}} that defines criteria for when one is required to stop sending RTP Packet Streams.
 The circuit breakers is to be implemented and followed.

-# Session Description Protocol {#Session-Description-Protocol}
+# Session description protocol {#Session-Description-Protocol}

-The mapping of above defined payload format media type is mapped to fields in the Session Description Protocol (SDP) according to {{RFC8866}}.
+The mapping of above defined payload format media type to the corresponding fields in the Session Description Protocol (SDP) is done according to {{RFC8866}}.

 ## Mapping of payload type parameters to SDP

 ### For V3C atlas components

 * The media name in the "m=" line of SDP MUST be application.
-* The encoding name in the "a=rtpmap" line of SDP must be v3c
+* The encoding name in the "a=rtpmap" line of SDP MUST be v3c
 * The clock rate in the "a=rtpmap" line MUST be 90000.
 * The OPTIONAL parameters v3c-unit-header, v3c-unit-type, v3c-vps-id, v3c-atlas-id, v3c-attr-idx, v3c-attr-part-idx, v3c-map-idx, v3c-aux-video-flag, sprop-max-don-diff, v3c-parameter-set, v3c-atlas-data, v3c-common-atlas-data, v3c-sei, v3c-tile-id, v3c-tile-id-pres, v3c-ptl-level-idc, v3c-ptl-tier-flag, v3c-ptl-codec-idc, v3c-ptl-toolset-idc, v3c-ptl-rec-idc, when present, MUST be included in the "a=fmtp" line of SDP.
 This parameter is expressed as a media type string, in the form of a semicolon-separated list of parameter=value pairs.

-An example of media representation in SDP is as follows:
+An example of media representation corresponding to atlas data component (V3C_AD) in SDP is as follows:

 ~~~
     m=application 49170 RTP/AVP 98
     a=rtpmap:98 v3c/90000
-    a=fmtp:98 v3c-unit-header=08000000; // V3C_AD
+    a=fmtp:98 v3c-unit-header=CAAAAA==;
               v3c-ptl-tier-flag=1
 ~~~

 ### For V3C video components

 * The media name in the "m=" line of SDP MUST be video.
-* The encoding name in the "a=rtpmap" line of SDP can be any video subtype, e.g., avc, hevc, vvc etc.
+* The encoding name in the "a=rtpmap" line of SDP can be any video subtype, e.g., H.264, H.265, H.266 etc.
 * The clock rate in the "a=rtpmap" line MUST be 90000.
 * The OPTIONAL parameters v3c-unit-header, v3c-unit-type, v3c-vps-id, v3c-atlas-id, v3c-attr-idx, v3c-attr-part-idx, v3c-map-idx, v3c-aux-video-flag, sprop-max-don-diff, v3c-parameter-set, v3c-atlas-data, v3c-common-atlas-data, v3c-sei, v3c-tile-id, v3c-tile-id-pres, v3c-ptl-level-idc, v3c-ptl-tier-flag, v3c-ptl-codec-idc, v3c-ptl-toolset-idc, v3c-ptl-rec-idc, when present, MUST be included in the "a=fmtp" line of SDP.
 This parameter is expressed as a media type string, in the form of a semicolon-separated list of parameter=value pairs.
-* The OPTIONAL parameters may include any optional parameters from the respective video payload specifications.
+* The OPTIONAL parameters MAY include any optional parameters from the respective video payload specifications.

-An example of media representation corresponding to occupancy component in SDP is as follows:
+An example of media representation corresponding to occupancy video component (V3C_OVD) in SDP is as follows:

 ~~~
     m=video 49170 RTP/AVP 99
     a=rtpmap:99 H265/90000
     a=fmtp:99 sprop-max-don-diff=0;
-              v3c-unit-header=10000000
+              v3c-unit-header=EAAAAA==
 ~~~

-When v3c-unit-header or v3c-unit-type indicate V3C unit type V3C_PVD, v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data may be signalled along the video stream.
+When v3c-unit-header or v3c-unit-type indicate V3C unit type V3C_PVD, v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data MAY be signalled along the video stream.
 When v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data are present it indicates that the provided data is static for the whole duration of the stream.

 When v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data are signalled along the video stream it is expected the respective v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data remain static for the duration of the stream.

-An example of media representation in SDP is as follows:
+Below is an example of media representation corresponding to packed video component (V3C_PVD), where V3C parameter set, atlas data and common atlas data are carried out-of-band in SDP.

 ~~~
     m=video 49170 RTP/AVP 99
     a=rtpmap:99 H265/90000
-    a=fmtp:99 v3c-unit-header=28000000;
+    a=fmtp:99 packetization-mode=1;
-              v3c-parameter-set=F6F0093992;
-              v3c-atlas-data=ABCA,5D5A,68
+              v3c-unit-header=KAAAAA==;
+              v3c-parameter-set=AUH/AAAP/zwAAAAAACgIAtEAgQLAIAAUQBACWAM
+              5QEDgQCAIAAAAABP8CzwAAAAAAAAAQAAAtAE/wLPAAAAAAAg=;
+              v3c-atlas-data=SAGAFAQBaKjuXgABQEKA,SgHmIA==,LgFoDOAFAABa
+              AAAAAAA+;
+              v3c-common-atlas-data=YAEHgFA=,YgEAMAAAC/B0qcvv/Dbr/pTvb8
+              oqfhC5JQVS9jn7kAQT/As9EFyrjRBcmxEQe+j5DuGbTT9mZmZAQAAAoA=
+              =
 ~~~

-## Grouping Framework
+## Grouping framework {#grouping-framework}

-Different V3C components can be represented by their own respective RTP streams.
-A grouping tool, as defined in {{RFC5888}}, may be extended to support V3C grouping.
+Different V3C components MAY be represented by their own respective RTP streams.
+A grouping tool, as defined in {{RFC5888}}, is extended to support V3C grouping.

 Group attribute with V3C type is provided to allow application to identify "m" lines that belong to the same V3C bitstream.
 Grouping type V3C MUST be used with the group attribute.
 The tokens that follow are mapped to 'mid'-values of individual media lines in the SDP.